Hyundai Clix

 The Hyundai Clix was a concept car made by the Hyundai Motor Company in 2001.
 It was unveiled at the Frankfurt Motor Show in 2001.
 It has characteristics of both a coupe and a pickup SUV.
 It had a completely transparent, collapsible roof which allowed it to be configured in a number of ways for different situations.

+In media

+The Hyundai Clix appears as a playable vehicle in Gran Turismo 4, Gran Turismo PSP, Gran Turismo 5 and Gran Turismo 6.